Last Updated on October 9, 2020 by Nancie

 So what is the solution?
 Trying to offer birds something squirrels don’t eat is just setting yourself up for frustration.
 The trick is instead to keep squirrels away from seed and other bird food.

 Hang your feeder from a pole (or mount it on a pole) and baffle it correctly.
-Position it so squirrels can’t jump over to it or reach out to the feeder.
+Position it so squirrels can’t jump over to it or reach out to the feeder from some other perch.

 Or if you hang your feeder from a tree branch, baffle it correctly and position it so a squirrels can’t jump to or reach to the feeder.
 And/or get yourself a Squirrel Buster Plus or Squirrel Buster Classic feeder and position them correctly.
 If you need to choose a hanging baffle, see my post on Best Hanging Squirrel Baffle.
-Also see Keep Squirrels Out of Feeders.
+Also see Keep Squirrels Out of Feeders and Solving Squirrel Bird Feeder Problems.

 If you set up feeders, poles and baffles correctly, you can keep squirrels out.
 When mulling the expense of poles, baffles and/or better squirrel proof feeders, consider savings on seed.
 You’ll be glad that you made the investment.